Angadi Theru: Plot

-The film starts with Jyothi Lingam and Kani playing and making fun of each other.
-As they do not have any house, they find a place in the street where masonry workers are sleeping.
-While they were dreaming, a fire engine completely loses its control after colliding with another vehicle.
-It comes out of the way and hits the people sleeping in the street.
+The film starts with Jyothi Lingam and Kani playing with and teasing each other.
+As they do not have a house, they find a place in the street where masonry workers are sleeping.
+While they dream, a fire engine loses control after colliding with another vehicle.
+It hits the people sleeping in the street.
 Kani and Jyothi are badly injured and are rushed to the hospital.

-The flashback starts and goes to a village in Tirunelveli.
-Jyothi is a bright student and son of a mason who leads a happy life in his village near Tirunelveli.
-One day tragedy strikes as his father, the only earning member, dies in an accident while crossing an unmanned railway gate, and the young boy now has to look after his mother and two sisters.
-Jyothi, along with hundreds of others, are employed at the Senthil Murugan Stores run by the big businessman Annachi (Pala.
-Karuppiah).
-In each floor at the textile showroom, there are around 50 to 60 salesmen and women who work in pitiable conditions from early in the morning to late at night, without any rest.
+A flashback opens in a village in Tirunelveli.
+Jyothi is a bright student and the son of a mason.
+He leads a happy life in his village near Tirunelveli.
+One day, tragedy strikes as his father, the only earning member, dies in an accident while crossing an unmanned railway gate, and the young boy now has to look after his mother and two sisters.
+Jyothi, along with hundreds of others, is employed at the Senthil Murugan Stores run by the big businessman Annachi.
+On each floor of the textile showroom, there are around 50 to 60 salesmen and women who work in pitiable conditions from early in the morning to late at night, without any rest.
 Jyothi meets Kani, a fiery, independent girl.
-The difficult and harrowing times in the store bring them together as they face up to a cruel and lewd store supervisor Karungali (A. Venkatesh), who beats up men and molests women when they play around during duty hours.
-As Jyothi says there is no escape from the "jail-like" atmosphere in the shop where employees are treated more like slave labor in a concentration camp than without any human dignity.
-After some quarrels and arguments, these two survive in a concentration camp-like condition.
+The difficult and harrowing times in the store bring them together as they face up to a cruel and lewd store supervisor Karungali, who beats up men and molests women when they play around during duty hours.
+After some quarrels and arguments, Jyothi and Kani survive in a concentration camp-like condition.